-Corporate bylaws are the legal rules a corporation is operated by after the business if formed.
-Once the organization has a legal entity that has been filed with its state, the board of directors will typically decide on the bylaws which the company will live by going forward.
+Corporate bylaws are the legal rules a corporation is operated by after the business is formed.
+Once the organization has a legal entity that has been filed with its state, the board of directors will typically decide on the bylaws by which the company will live going forward.
 Some examples of bylaws include listing a registered agent and defining the classes of stock for company ownership.
 To see what bylaws look like, you can see Microsoft’s at this link.

 One of the main reasons LLCs became so popular for small businesses is that bylaws and other corporation complexities are not required.
 Instead, the business creates an operating agreement at the time the legal entity is formed.
 Many states don’t even require an operating agreement for an LLC to be formed and start operating.
-If you’re interested in forming an LLC you can learn more about your state’s requirements by checking out are State Startup Guides.
+If you’re interested in forming an LLC you can learn more about your state’s requirements by checking out our State Startup Guides.

 Bylaws help ensure that your corporation runs smoothly.
 These rules outline the internal rules of your business, from a legal standpoint.
 The bylaws outline how decisions are legally made, who gets to vote, and the structure of how it works.
 If your business is very large, or you plan for it to be, then this will be helpful to make sure there’s organization to the chaos of both making big decisions and having a large ownership structure.

 The bylaws are important for all corporations to have, especially if you end up becoming a publicly traded one.
 This is because the bylaws outline how the official books are to be kept and what the reporting timeline looks like.
 Anyone wanting to invest in your business will want strict rules around how they’ll be able to keep up to date with what’s happening inside the organization’s performance.